k4kpk/k4kpk.github.io/_posts/2013-04-28-15v-power-wand-for-kx3.md

 1. Push the leg tips over the caps, to cover the screw ends.
 You could skip this step, but since I'll be stuffing my power wand inside a backpack, I don't want the screws ripping my pack.
 1. Bask in the glory of a job well done.

 Update (2017): I replaced the chair leg tips with large diameter heat-shrink tubing.
 Tubing weighs less than the chair tips.
-After multiple years of operating without the tips, I had a wire break at the tip, so I added the heat-shrink to provide some protection.

 -----
 It is a little on the heavy side.
 For comparison: